FREQUENTLY ASKED QUESTIONS

 • We use $300,000 because school taxes are based on a property’s assessed value, not its market value.
 In Isanti County, assessed values typically trail market values by about 85–90% in any given year. $300,000 is roughly 88% of the average market value referenced from a search of Zillow and falls within the historical range.

-For anyone who wants to know the exact impact on their own property, we provide a tax calculator at: The Investment — C-I Schools Referendum Facts.
+For anyone who wants to know the exact impact on their own property, we provide a tax calculator on The Investment page.

 The Needs